Start a LLC: Everything You Need to Know

 One of the primary advantages of the LLC structure is tax flexibility.
 The default is a pass-through entity in which the profits and losses are reported on each member's individual tax return.
 The LLC itself is not subject to corporate taxation.

 If you need help with establishing an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.